eric-sclafani/gram2vec/README.md

 From the list of POS tags from <a href="https://universaldependencies.org/u/pos/">Universal dependencies</a> (18 total tags), I create all possible combinations.
 > So $18^2$ = 324 possible POS bigrams

-### Mixed bigrams

-From a list of closed class words aggregated from the internet, I take all possible combinations of them (100 words) with open class POS tags (6 tags).
-Order is also important, i.e. ("the", "NOUN") is _not_ the same as ("NOUN", "the")
-> So 100 closed class words * 6 POS tags * 2 possible orderings per bigram = 1200 possible mixed bigrams

-`NOTE`: this feature is heavily WIP and is disabled by default due to it's size.
-It increases the processing time significantly.